Skip to main content

 How It Works

-3. Tool Execution: When the agent uses a tool, Datagrid calls tools/call on the appropriate MCP server
+3. Tool Execution: When the agent decides to use a tool, Datagrid calls tools/call with the appropriate parameters and session headers

 Security